62 Group

 The 62 Group, originally the 62 Committee, was a militant broad-based coalition of anti-fascists in London, headed by Harry Bidney.
 Based on the earlier 43 Group, it was formed in 1962 largely in response to the resurgence of fascism in Britain at the time, and particularly Colin Jordan's National Socialist Movement (NSM).
 It used violence against the remnants of Oswald Mosley's Union Movement, the original British National Party, and the emerging National Front, as well as the NSM.
 The group was financed in part by the Jewish Aid Committee of Britain (JACOB).

 Membership

 The Group was modelled after the earlier 43 Group, to which Bidney and other leadership had also belonged.
-Another predecessor to the Group from which it drew its early membership was the Yellow Star Movement.
+Another predecessor to the Group from which it drew its early membership was the Yellow Star Movement, founded in 1962 by the Reverend Bill Sargent and Harry Green, a member of AJEX.
 Though the YSM was decentralised, its supporters had experienced a split concerning whether the organisation should engage in violence.
 The more militant faction of the YSM were among the founders of the 62 Group.

-Formal membership was only open to those who were Jewish, but the Group worked with people from other anti-fascist organisations and immigrant communities.
+Formal membership was only open to those who were Jewish, but the Group worked with people from other anti-fascist organisations and immigrant communities, including Irish and Black-power activists.

-The Group was led by Harry Bidney, a Soho night club manager, and managed day-to-day by Paul Nathan.
+The Group was led by Harry Bidney, owner of Soho night club, The Limbo.
+It was managed day-to-day by hardman Paul Nathan who was "the toughest Jew around in those days, unlike the soft ones walking around today".
 Another significant member was Gerry Gable, an intelligence officer for the 62 Group, who later founded the magazine Searchlight.